 x- and y-intercepts

 The x-intercept is a point at which a graph intercepts the x-axis.
 Likewise, the y-intercept is a point at which a graph intercepts the y-axis.
 The y-coordinate of an x-intercept is always 0, and the x-coordinate of a y-intercept is always 0.

-Given an equation, plugging in x = 0 will yield the y-intercept and plugging in y = 0 will yield the x-intercept.
+Given an equation, plugging in x = 0 and solving for y will yield the y-intercept and plugging in y = 0 and solving for x will yield the x-intercept.